Drink & Dine: Wines for Summer’s Last Gasp

 No, we’re not kidding.
 Sure, Sancerre is synonymous with — and most famous for — Sauvignon Blanc, but the central Loire Valley area also produces rosé made from Pinot Noir grapes.
 (Don’t tell Provence about this).
 The wine’s salmon colour looks wonderful in the glass and its high acidity means it can hold its own against vegetables off the grill as well as anything featuring soft cheeses, like Greek salad with feta or goat cheese with baguette.
 While Sancerre Rosés might not be as easy to find, it is a great talking point if you’re headed to the home of a wine nerd.

-Speaking of rosé, we’d be remiss in not mentioning that pride-of-Portugal Mateus Rosé celebrates its 80th anniversary this year with three limited-edition bottles available across Canada, each with a design that is music-themed: fado, rock and dance.
+Speaking of rosé, we’d be remiss in not mentioning that pride-of-Portugal Mateus Rosé celebrated its 80th anniversary last year with three limited-edition bottles available across Canada, each with a design that is music-themed: fado, rock and dance.
 The bottles look gorgeous and are ideal for gifting a friend as you watch a final summer sunset together.